christophrumpel/laravel-factories-reloaded/README.md

 });
 ```

 While creating a new class factory, you will be asked if you like those states to be imported to your new factories.
-If you agree, you can immediately use them:
+If you agree, you can immediately use them.
+The state `active` is now a method on your `UserFactory`.

 ```php
 $recipe = UserFactory::new()